How to Be a Healthy Vegetarian

 - Eating a healthy vegetarian diet requires you to pay attention to certain nutrients.

 - You can definitely be a healthy vegetarian with a bit of work and education.

 What is a vegetarian?

-A vegetarian is someone who does not eat meat, including beef, chicken, pork, or fish and may or may not choose to eat animal products such as eggs, milk, gelatin, or honey.
+A vegetarian is someone who does not eat meat, including beef, chicken, pork, or fish and may or may not choose to eat other animal products such as eggs, milk, gelatin, or honey.

 There are different types of vegetarians:

 Flexitarians are also known as semi–vegetarians.
 They avoid animal products most of the time, but will occasionally eat fish or meat.

 Pesci–vegetarians eat fish, dairy, and eggs but don't eat meat or poultry.